 Who are farmworkers?

-An estimated 2.4 million farmworkers work on farms and ranches in the United States.
-The large majority of farmworkers are immigrants, and of those immigrants (49%) lack authorized immigration status under current U.S. laws.
-According to the most recent report of the Department of Labor’s National Agricultural Workers Survey (from 2015-16):
+An estimated 2.4 million farmworkers work on farms and ranches in the United States (2017 Census of Agriculture).
+The large majority of farmworkers are immigrants, and approximately 36% lack authorized work status under current U.S. laws.
+According to the most recent report of the Department of Labor’s National Agricultural Workers Survey (from 2017-18):

 - Foreign-born workers make up 67% of the workforce